manucmadhu/skills-communicate-using-markdown/index.md

 # <h5>This is H5 heading</h5>
 # <h6>This is H6 heading</h6>
-i have made a branch and pull request had merged the request later and at the end I am upadting this in the index.md file
+i have made a branch and pull request had merged the request later and at the end I am upadting this in the index.md file and i have committed the changes